lishtys/ChenMiSiteAutoDeployer/source/portfolio/Pili_Incredible.md

 # Overview

-Pili Incredible is a online RPG game based on a glove puppetry show from Taiwan.The TV series debuted in 1985, and it still continues today.
+Pili Incredible is an online RPG game based on a glove puppetry show from Taiwan.The TV series debuted in 1985, and it still continues today.
 The game has been shipped in 2016 in Taiwan, entered Apple Store bestseller top 10.

 # Links